 In keeping with the general recognition that the world needs to act fast on climate and other issues, the proposals are set to be introduced on an accelerated timeline — the expectation is that many companies will incorporate reporting against the metrics in their annual reports for financial years ending 31 December 2020 and others will follow.
 In other words, we should see the first reporting in annual reports early next year.

 To achieve this, there will be a consultation period in the next months.
 The consultation period on the proposals closes this month.
 And any necessary revisions and updates will then be made to the metrics, before they are ‘stress‑tested’ with a selection of issuers and investors over the summer period.
 A key consideration, of course, is that investors should find the reporting valuable and informative — so their feedback will be critically important.
 The hope is to find a format similar to Task Force on Climate-related Financial Disclosures (TFCD) reporting where key summary information can be presented in one table — easy to digest and examine, with more detailed reporting sitting behind it.

 For financial services businesses, we hope the proposals will be truly welcome.
 The new metrics will fill the information gaps that sometimes exist in ESG reporting and provide direct comparability between businesses.
-This will enable financial organisations to make better-informed lending, investing and underwriting decisions.
+This will enable financial organizations to make better-informed lending, investing and underwriting decisions.